-Graham Keitch has dedicated a new choral work to the Society.
-It will be sung at the commemorative Evensong in Leicester Cathedral on Aug 22nd.
-Graham has provided the following background to the motet:
+Graham Keitch dedicated a new choral work ‘In Memoriam; Ricardus Rex’, to the Society.
+It was sung at the commemorative event in Leicester Cathedral on 22nd August.
+Graham provided the following background to the motet:

 "In memoriam; Ricardus Rex was composed shortly after the discovery of the king's body under a car park in Leicester earlier this year.
 It's an unaccompanied choir setting of words inspired by Richard's Book of Hours and his motto.
 The text, which can be read in full below, is taken mostly from the Psalms of David and other passages from the Bible.
 The opening words reflect the harsh reality of being a monarch in Richard's time - O Lord, how many are my foes!
 This is followed by texts which speak of loyalty and, from Psalm 3, bravery and trust in God.
 The first part of the motet concludes by quoting from Richard's own prayer - Bring me before you, living God - words that convey a sense of preparedness and readiness to allow destiny to run its course and accept God's will.